Bingo (card game)

 Bingo (also bango) is a card game named by analogy to the game bingo.
 The game is played with a bridge deck of 52 cards.

-Gameplay
+Rules

 The dealer gives each player a number of cards (typically five), which are held in the hand or placed face-down in front of the player.
 The dealer places the same number of cards face-down in the center of the table.

 A round of play consists of betting, followed by the dealer turning over one of the center cards, so that it is facing-up.
 Any card in a player's hand that has the same rank value as the rank of the center card just turned are now revealed and discarded.
 The discards can be placed face-up in front of the player.